dberzano/cloud-torino-doc/vaf_guide.md

     vaf-enter

-In case you haven't provided any configuration file, it will generate a template one in `~/.vaf/vaf.conf` and exit immediately.
+In case you haven't provided any configuration file, it will generate a sample configuration in `~/.vaf/vaf.conf` and exit immediately.
 Edit it according to the instructions in the previous paragraph.

 This opens a new shell.
 To "clean" the environment, simply exit by
 typing: